 A year ago I handed in my final university assignment.
 I walked out of the Media School for the very last time, saying my goodbyes to Sulley (if you’re a BU student, you just know) and made the mammoth trek back to my family home… on the U2 bus to Poole in ten minutes.
 As someone who stayed at home for university, it’s safe to say I didn’t quite have the “conventional” experience.
 What I did share with my classmates though was the familiar sense of dread at actually having to go out into what I perceived to be the “adult” world.
 What was I going to do with my life now it didn’t revolve around writing articles, planning presentations and stressing about grades?
 Despite graduating with a 2.1, I had no idea about what I was really good at, or even what I wanted to do with that qualification.
 When asked the awful question of “So, what do you want to do with your life?” that all pending graduates hear (likely on a daily basis before graduating) I would laugh it off and shrug my shoulders in jest, but in truth, I just didn’t know.

 Now, a year on, I find myself handing in my two week notice at my current role as a Marketing and Communications Intern at Borough of Poole after joining the organisation ten months ago.
 This time around, however, I’m feeling slightly more assured in my aspirations and I’m actually looking forward to delving into the unknown yet again.
-A new job as a Communications and Social Media Assistant awaits me, bringing with it a better wage and a location closer to my Bournemouth flat.
+A new job as a Communications and Social Media Assistant now awaits me, with the added bonus of being closer to my Bournemouth flat.
 Compared to this time last year, things feel more as if they’re falling into place.

 That’s not to say that I still don’t wonder about where I’ll be in a year, or five years time.
 I still wonder about what my niche is, or if I even have one to offer.
 That being said, I know I’m not the only one.
 So, I’ve decided to dedicate this blog post to those in a similar situation and serve as a sort of message to say it’s okay to not have a plan, to take it as it goes and do whats right for you.
 Typically speaking, I didn’t exactly pursue the generic concept of graduate and get on the career climbing ladder.
 I kind of went backwards!